-Fig. 14 Reflected Overpressure History For Confined Detonation
+Fig. 14 Reflected Overpressure History for Confined Detonation in a Full-Vented Space

-In A Full-Vented Space

 Further simplification of pressure variation in Fig. 14 is allowed if the ratio of total load duration (5ta + td) to the time-period of the structure is smaller than 0.1.
 In such cases, the three pulses of pressure history in Fig. 14 may be combined into a single pulse of peak pressure 1.75 pro and duration equal to td.